-Fig.7 Shows an ideal phalangeal alignment for comparison with laminitic changes.
+Fig.7 Shows an ideal relationship between the dorsal surface of P3 and the dorsal hoof wall for comparison with laminitic changes.
 The dorsal wall and dorsal surface of distal phalanx are parallel.

 Fig.8 Shows phalangeal rotation, caused by the pull of the deep digital flexor tendon and the break down of the laminal bond between the distal phalanx and dorsal wall, but the dorsal wall has minimal distortion.